HEPTACOM/heptaconnect-docs/docs/reference/general-resources/data-flow.md

 ![](../../assets/uml/data-flow/basic-flow.svg)

+[Click here to read](./data-flows/basic-flow.md) more about the details that happen within the basic flow.

 ## Direct emission flow

 This is a condensed form of the basic flow as the first two steps are merged into one.